Dudols/DataScience-AirbnbRJ-Evaluation/README.md

  - The final solution is in the Python file "Airbnb_Rio_PricePrediction" without all analysis and with a cleaner code to understand the machine learning model features

+- The databases are the property prices obtained and their respective characteristics each month.

+- The prices are given in Brazilian reais (R$).

+- We have databases from April 2018 to May 2020, except for June 2018, which does not have a database

 ## Referência